 So after a few months, how is business going at the fish market?

-They had agreed to meet one last time with Schmuckli, a couple of months after the last workshop, in November 2016, to make sure that they could keep the momentum and implement what they had learned about dealing with conflict in order to create sustainable change.
+They had agreed to have one more meeting to make sure that they could keep the momentum and implement what they had learned about dealing with conflict in order to create sustainable change.

-However, in November Schmuckli received a phone call from the CFO.
+However, when it came time to have that meeting, Schmuckli received a phone call from the CFO.

-He explained that they wanted to postpone the meeting to February 2017.
+He explained that they wanted to postpone the meeting.
 “Everything is going so well at the moment,” he said, “we don’t even need a follow-up right now!”

 Schmuckli was happy to hear that the team was going so well and that her effort paid off.
-And she is now curious to see where the team will be when they meet again in February 2017.
+And she is now curious to see where the team will be when they meet again.

-The Positive Approach to Coaching: Two Free PDF’s
+The Strength-Based Approach to Coaching: Two Free PDF’s

-If the positive approach coaching is more in line with your aims, goals and values here is an introductory PDF which will provide you with a neat overview of the role of a strength-based approach in coaching.
+If the positive approach coaching is in line with your goals and values, here is an introductory PDF which will provide you with a clear overview of the role of a strength-based approach in coaching.

-Alternatively, if you are already an organizational coach here is another PDF on Strength-Based Coaching for Managers.
+If you are already an organizational coach, here is a PDF on Strength-Based Coaching for Managers.

 What Are The Success Factors When it Comes to Applying PP Tools in Business?